splicemachine/ml-workflow/README.md

   grant all privileges on schema splice to mlmanager;
   grant all privileges on schema SYSIBM to mlmanager;
   create schema featurestore;
-  grant all privileges on schema sys to mlmanager;
+  grant all privileges on schema featurestore to mlmanager;
   ```

 Then you can run: